Nomeyho/flutter-clock/README.md

 ## Intl
 The current date can be displayed in multiple languages thanks to the [intl](https://pub.dev/packages/intl) package.
-Both 12-hour format and 24-hour format are supported.
+Both 12-hour and 24-hour formats are supported.

 <p align="center">
     <img src='screenshots/french.png' width='350'>